One Times Square: Lehman Brothers ownership

-Banque National de Paris (BNP) bought the building at a foreclosure auction in January 1995 for $25.2 million.
+Banque Nationale de Paris (BNP) bought the building at a foreclosure auction in January 1995 for $25.2 million.
 The financial services firm Lehman Brothers acquired the building shortly afterward for $27.5 million.
 According to the Times, Lehman Brothers had been "ridiculed" for buying the building at that price.
 Madame Tussauds, a subsidiary of Pearson PLC, had sought to lease space for a museum in One Times Square but could not reach an agreement with the new owner.
 Lehman Brothers felt that it would be economically inefficient to use the tower as an office building because it was so small, so the firm decided to market the tower as a location for advertising.
 The entire exterior of One Times Square above the ticker was modified to add a grid frame for mounting billboard signs.
 Dow Jones & Company started operating the zipper in June 1995, and Dow Jones replaced the zipper in mid-1997, donating part of the old zipper to the Museum of the City of New York.

 Sony's Jumbotron operated until 1996.
 Alongside its use for advertising and news, it was also frequently used by the producers of the late-night talk show Late Show with David Letterman, who could display a live feed from its studio on the screen as well.
 As a cost-saving measure, Sony declined to renew its lease of the space, leading to the subsequent removal of the Jumbotron in June 1996.
 Due to its frequent use by Late Show, its producer Rob Burnett jokingly considered the removal of the Jumbotron to be "a sad, sad day for New York."
 The last office tenants moved out of the building in 1996, and the first electronic billboards were installed the same year.
 In October 1996, Warner Bros. agreed to lease the building and operate a retail store at the base.
 The complex would include a four-story restaurant on the roof.
 Warner Bros. hired Frank O. Gehry to design the store, and Gehry released his plans in early 1997.
 The proposal called for gutting the lowest eight stories and replacing the facade with a translucent wire mesh.